spectrum-health-systems/AvatoolWebService/README.md

 The current method of publishing the web service is to just copy the entire project to where it is being hosted.
 Future versions of the Avatool Web Service will utilize the publishing functionality of Visual Studio.

 # USAGE
-To use the Avatool Web Service with myAvatar, you will need to add a ScriptLink event to one of the following events on a form:
+To use the Avatool Web Service with myAvatar™, you will need to add a ScriptLink event to one of the following events on a form:
 * when the form loads ("Form Load")
 * after the submit button is clicked, but prior to filing the form ("Pre-File")
 * after the submit button is clicked and the form has been filed ("Post-File")